HockeyJustin/UkAccidentStatistics/README.md

 Intermediate data will be output to files in `UkAccidentStatistics\src\AccidentProcessor\Resources\Intermediate` folder for visual analysis.

 I have made some assumptions and generalisations.
+For example:
-For example, I have only looked at the first two vehicles involved in the accidents assuming these to be the initial cause.
-I haven't excluded bank holidays from IsDateTimeInCommuterHours() checks to ensure checking other years will be consistent (no accidental bug generation).
-The stats include both carriageways, though a crash on the opposite carriageway regularly causes a tailback on my side due to rubber-neckers, so would still lead to a slightly longer commute.
+- I have only looked at the first two vehicles involved in the accidents assuming these to be the initial cause.
+- I haven't excluded bank holidays from IsDateTimeInCommuterHours() checks to ensure checking other years will be consistent (no accidental bug generation).
+- The stats include both carriageways.
+Couldn't find a heading, though a crash on the opposite carriageway regularly causes a tailback on my side due to rubber-neckers, so would still lead to a slightly longer commute.
+- Have taken 'Commuter Hours' to be 6-9AM and 4-7PM.

 There is a file with some 'Constants' that you can tweak if you are not happy with my assumptions.